mathletema/mathletema.github.io/awards.md

 ---

 # Schooling
-I have moved a lot, and so I have also been to a lot different schools.
+I have moved a lot, and so I have also been to a lot of different schools.
-Before I moved to Inida, I lived and went to school in Westwood, MA until I was in 8th grade.
+Before I moved to India, I went to Thurston Middle School, Westwood, MA (up till 8th grade).
 Here I went to DPS Mathura Road until 10th grade.
-Currently, I am effectively homeschooled.
+Currently, I go to a dummy school.
 - Grades 1-2: Frederick C Murphy School, Weymouth
 - Grades 3-5: William E Sheehan Elementary School, Westwood.
 - Grades 6-8: EW Thurston Middle School, Westwood